Financial year 2023-24

 All this data relates to the funding that is allocated to local authorities and state-funded schools in England by the Department for Education (DfE) in each year.

 This is not the same as the amount of money that is spent in a year by schools and local authorities.
 Other official statistics reports published by the department provide information on local authority and school spending on education, including academies and children and young people's services.
-These can be found on the local authority and school finance page.
+These can be found on the local authority and school finance page (opens in a new tab).

 The Methodology section provides much more detailed information about each of the datasets.